 Read the Docs is a large, free web service.
 There is one proven business model to support this kind of site: Advertising.
-However, instead of using Google, we are building the advertising model that we want to exist.
-We only work with companies we like and respect, and offer products that are relevant to developers.
-We hope that you’ll discover new products and services that are relevant, and also new companies that care about supporting the open source community.
+Instead of using an existing ad network, we are building the model we want to exist.

 We’re building the advertising model we want to exist: